Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck: Experiments

 In this section, we compare the performance of POG with standard online and offline approximations of GP: Sparse Online Gaussian Processes (SOGP)\citep{csato2002sparse}, which fixes the subspace dimension a priori, and an offline fixed-dimension approach which additionally does a gradient-based search over the space of training examples dubbed pseudo-input search (Pseudo-Input Gaussian Processes, or SPGP) \citep{snelson2006sparse}.
 Along with the above three algorithms, we also consider the performance of the Dense GP, which stores all training samples and does no compression.
 For our experiments, the Dense GP is implemented in an online fashion for the purpose of visualization, but in practice this is impossible as when the size of training set becomes large.
 Thus, we report the limiting test error as an offline approach in Table \ref{table:algorithm comparison}.

-To ensure competitiveness of each approach, we conduct hyperparameter optimization at the outset over a number of different bandwidth selections using MATLAB's inbuilt function ("fmincon") for POG and Dense GP, whereas for SOGP and SPGP we employ their in-built hyper-parameter selection schemes.
-We note that since the input dimension defines a covariance component for each element of the kernel, rather than use a single kernel bandwidth, we tune a diagonal of matrix of bandwidth parameters often referred to in the literature as ``automatic relevance determination."
+To ensure competitiveness of each approach, we conduct hyperparameter optimization at the outset over a number of different bandwidth selections using MATLAB's inbuilt function ("fmincon") for POG and Dense GP, whereas for SOGP and SPGP we employ their in-built hyper-parameter selection schemes { on respective validation sets of size $300$ (for kin40k data), $150$ (for abalone data) and $50$ (for boston housing data), which are then held constant for the whole duration of training.} We note that since the input dimension defines a covariance component for each element of the kernel, rather than use a single kernel bandwidth, we tune a diagonal of matrix of bandwidth parameters often referred to in the literature as ``automatic relevance determination."
 These parameters are tuned over a randomly selected small subset of the training samples.
 An analogous procedure was used to tune the noise prior in experiments.

+{Online augmentations of pseudo-input approximations exist \citep{snelson2006sparse} which \emph{adapt} inducing-points according the variational approximation to the GP likelihood, as in \citep{titsias2009variational,bauer2016understanding,bui2017streaming}, when their total the number is a priori fixed.
+Doing so, however, designs the GP posterior along a separate criterion than that which is the emphasis of this work.
+In particular, the goal of this section is to rigorously analyze the role of \emph{point selection}, \emph{not} point adaptation.}

 For our experiments, we consider the Gaussian kernel with varied length-scale, i.e., $\kappa(\bbx_m,\bbx_n)=$\\ $a\exp\Big[-\frac{1}{2}\sum_{i=1}^p\frac{(\bbx_m^{(i)}-\bbx_n^{(i)})^2}{{\bbq^{(i)}}^2}\Big]$ with $\theta=\{a,\bbq\}$ as hyperparameters, where the $i$th superscript in the variable denotes the $i$th component of the vector.